rahulb246/react-apps/README.md

-This repo contains applicstions that were built while learning react js
+This repo contains applications that were built while learning react js